max-mapper/art-of-node/readme.md

 Note that if called from `subfolder_B` node will never find `subfolder_A/node_modules`, it can only see `folder/node_modules` on its way up the tree.

-One of the benefits of NPM's approach is that modules can install their dependent modules at specific known working versions.
+One of the benefits of npm's approach is that modules can install their dependent modules at specific known working versions.
 In this case the module `foo` is quite popular - there are three copies of it, each one inside its parent module folder.
 The reasoning for this could be that each parent module needed a different version of `foo`, e.g. 'folder' needs `foo@0.0.1`, `subfolder_A` needs `foo@0.2.1` etc.

 Here's what happens when we fix the folder naming error by changing `my_modules` to the correct name `node_modules`: